Car insurance paperwork and documents on a desk representing EV insurance cost analysis and premium comparisons

 Now, Tesla Canada keeps 14 motors in regional warehouses.
 But insurers still use "parts delay" multipliers in their risk models, which assume long rental car bills and higher claim costs.
 So they charge more.

 But the worst part?
 The lack of EV-trained adjusters.
-I spoke with a claims manager at a major insurer who admitted that 60% of their field adjusters still classify EVs as "ICE with a battery."
+Industry reporting suggests that a significant share of field adjusters still classify EVs as "ICE with a battery."
 They don't understand regen braking.

 They don't know what a heat pump does.
 They see a "traction motor" and assume it's like a transmission, expensive to replace.
 It's not.
 It's sealed, maintenance-free, and rated for 1 million km.
 But because the adjuster doesn't know, they approve higher estimates.